-Allen, or Allen City, is a Floyd county town about four miles southeast of Prestonsburg on the Levisa Fork at the mouth of Beaver Creek.
+Allen, or Allen City, is a Floyd county city about four miles southeast of Prestonsburg on the Levisa Fork at the mouth of Beaver Creek.
 The area was settled in the nineteenth century, with more growth coming with the Chesapeake and Ohio Railroad in 1904.
 Allen City, also called Old Allen, is on the west side of Levisa Fork.
 On the other side of the Levisa is unincorporated New Allen, also called East Allen.
 The name Allen probably comes from a local storekeeper.
 The community was originally known as Beaver Creek and the railroad station was originally known as Beaver Creek Junction.

 SEARCH THE KENTUCKY ATLAS & GAZETTEER

-© 2017 David C. Elbon
+© 2022 David C. Elbon